Alirezaesfa/Income-Prediction-Python/README.md

 # Income-Prediction

-Presentation file of machine learning models trained for predicting income level
+Presentation file of machine learning models trained in Python for predicting income level